 We can locate the core-mantle boundary from the behavior of seismic waves, which abruptly speed up when they penetrate the mantle.
 The boundary between the two is known as the Mohorovičić discontinuity, after the Croation seismologist who first recognized it.
 Most English-speaking geologists call it simply the Moho or the core-mantle boundary.

 The upper mantle is not entirely uniform.
 The uppermost part is rigid rock, like the crust.
 The crust and rigid outermost mantle are known as the lithosphere.
 Further down, as the temperature rises, the mantle melts slightly — not more than a few percent of its volume.
 However, this is enough to make the rock at this depth much weaker, giving it its name — the asthenosphere, from the Greek asthenḗs = ‘weak’.
 Continental drift is possible because, over very long time scales, the aesthenosphere acts as a ductile layer that allows slippage between lithosphere and the deeper mantle.

 The slightly melted aesthenosphere seems like a likely candidate for the origin of magmas, and geologist believe that silica-poor magmas do indeed originate here.
-The mantle rock is very low in silica and very high in magnesium, but only a small percentage is ever melted, and the material that melts first is higher in silica, much lower in magnesium, and is highly enriched in the alkali elements, sodium and magnesium.
+The mantle rock is very low in silica and very high in magnesium, but only a small percentage is ever melted, and the material that melts first is higher in silica, much lower in magnesium, and is highly enriched in the alkali elements, sodium and potassium.
 This is very nearly the composition of alkaline basalt, and so geologists believe alkaline basalts like those of the Raton-Clayton field were produced by a low degree of partial melting of mantle rock.
 A higher degree of melting produces less alkaline magma, and the relatively high percentage of mantle melted at mid-ocean ridges produces low-alkali tholeiitic basalt.